modular/modular/KGEN/docs/Rationale.md

 }
 ```

-Note that we do *not* support dynamic shapes or dtypes for the `!meta.scalar` or
+Note that we do *not* support dynamic shapes or dtypes for the `!pop.scalar` or
 `!meta.simd` types.
 These may be *parameterized* with arithmetic that
 determines the vector length or element, but it may not be dynamic (that is, there
 is no `?` allowed) - parameters are always resolved to static values as part of